About Regeneration

 Governance

 Establish restoration priorities for blue carbon, including kelp forests.
 The Blue Carbon for Our Planet Act references kelp forests as important blue-carbon ecosystems and, among other things, would establish national restoration priorities for blue-carbon ecosystems in the United States.
+The Japanese Blue Carbon Initiative is the first nationally recognized system for blue carbon in kelp forest ecosystems.

 Finance restoration projects.
 Governments of temperate coastal nations can and should fund efforts to restore lost kelp forests in their territorial waters.
 The NOAA Restoration Center funded sea urchin control efforts to restore kelp forests in California via the Montrose Settlements Restoration Program.
 The KELP Act in the US would allocate $50 million through NOAA toward kelp forest restoration efforts.
 Given the cost of kelp forest restoration, institutional support from government entities is essential for scaling up efforts and needs to be pushed into action.